-Michael Ludgate died in 1923 in Belfast [25].
-Percy's mother Mary died aged 96 in 1936.
-His remaining siblings Thomas died in 1951, Alfred in 1953, and Augusta in 1954, so by 1954 he, his parents and siblings had all died [25][28].
-Those who had been living in Dublin were all buried in the same grave in Mount Jerome Cemetery [54][24]p.95-99.
-His only living close relative, Violet, died in 1987.
-Percy's home from 1899 until his death in 1922, where he did his famous work, still exists in good condition [24]p.27-29, 108.
-On the other hand the Ludgate grave, occupied by Frederick, Percy, Alice, Mary and Alfred, and owned by Alfred [55], who made no Will, lay unmarked and in poor condition in 2018, and could only be marked with permission from the owner, who was dead, or by close descendants, but there were no known descendants [54].
-This was a very unsatisfactory situation given Percy Ludgate's importance to the history of computer science.
+Michael Ludgate died in 1923 in Belfast.25 Percy's mother Mary died aged 96 in 1936.
+His remaining siblings Thomas died in 1951, Alfred in 1953, and Augusta in 1954, so by 1954 he, his parents and siblings had all died.
+25,28 Those who had been living in Dublin were all buried in the same grave in Mount Jerome Cemetery.
+54,24 pp. 95-99 His only living close relative, Violet, died in 1987.
+Percy's home from 1899 until his death in 1922, where he did his famous work, still exists in good condition.24 pp. 27-29,108 On the other hand the Ludgate grave, occupied by Frederick, Percy, Alice, Mary and Alfred, and owned by Alfred, 55 who made no Will, lay unmarked and in poor condition in 2018, and could only be marked with permission from the owner, who was dead, or by close descendants, but there were no known descendants.54 This was a very unsatisfactory situation given Percy Ludgate's importance to the history of computer science.

 But then, astonishingly, we found a descendant of Violet!
-Subsequently the following details emerged.
-In 1935 Violet gave birth to a daughter, who in 1936 was privately adopted and renamed, and was brought up overseas, married. gave birth to and raised 6 children.
-The children, who are direct descendants of three occupants of the Ludgate grave, were in 2019 allowed to erect a grave marker, see Figure 14.
-Thus his ancestry [25][26][27], which continues to be investigated as one possible path to finding preserved family material relating to Ludgate's life and work, has in fact first impacted progress on the previously intractable legal issue of marking the Ludgate grave.
+Subsequently, the following details emerged.
+In 1935, Violet gave birth to a daughter, who in 1936 was privately adopted and renamed, and was brought up overseas, married, gave birth to and raised six children.
+The children, who are direct descendants of three occupants of the Ludgate grave, were in 2019 allowed to erect a grave marker (see Figure 14).
+Thus, his ancestry, 25-27 which continues to be investigated as one possible path to finding preserved family material relating to Ludgate's life and work, has in fact first impacted progress on the previously intractable legal issue of marking the Ludgate grave.